iZeaoGamer/Koth-v3.0/README.md

 - [x] Allow koth worlds to load before the koth arena database get's loaded.
 This means you will no longer be required to use any external plugins that relate to multiworld.

+- [x] Fixed Respawn position from becoming broken, and not teleporting you to the koth game upon death.

 - [ ] Revamp databases, including: Messages, and more configurable options.

 - + And so much more!
 Just look for yourself, it's more awesome than ever!